Ivana-Djordjevic/quiz-game-time/README.md

 # quiz-game-time
-let your anxiety spiral: it's timed, and, if you get it wrong, time is deducted... panic attack!!
+let your anxiety spiral: it's timed, and, if you get it wrong, time is deducted... panic attack :D